near/near-workspaces-rs/README.md

     let blocks_to_advance = 10000;
     worker.fast_forward(blocks_to_advance);

-    // Now, if "do_something_with_time" will be in the future can act on future time-related state. contract.call(&worker, "do_something_with_time")
+    // Now, "do_something_with_time" will be in the future and can act on future time-related state. contract.call(&worker, "do_something_with_time")
         .transact()
         .await?;